akka/akka-management/docs/src/main/paradox/discovery.md

     }
     ```

-* This module does not support running multiple Akka nodes (i.e. multiple JVMs) per EC2 instance.
+* This module does not support running multiple Akka nodes (i.e. multiple JVMs) per EC2 instance, because it
+  separates cluster members by their EC2 IP address.

 * You can change the default tag key from "service" to something else.
 This can be done via `application.conf`, by
 setting `akka.discovery.aws-api-ec2-tag-based.tag-key` to something else.
     ```
     akka.discovery.aws-api-ec2-tag-based.tag-key = "akka-cluster"
     ```

+* If your service is running in a docker container, you will need to configure akka management with a separete
+  IPs for binding and discovery.
+This is because akka management needs to _bind_ to the internal docker IP,
+  but will _discover_ the "host" IP (the EC2 private IP) on the AWS API.
+See @ref:[Basic
+  Configuration](akka-management.md) on how to separete the bind IP from the discovery IP.

 Demo: